developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/usage/index.md

 <br>

 ## Smart Leash
 **Smart Leash** triggers alerts via audio feedback and/or haptic feedback in addition to a notification visible in the notification drawer if a Bluetooth accessory moves out of range and becomes disconnected.
 These alerts notify the user to take immediate action to prevent accessory loss.
-This feature applies to Android 10 devices and higher.
+>Smart Leash only applies to Android 10 devices and higher, starting with Android 10 BSP version 10.12.13 Update 30.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pLuftOwcAFk" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>